Frequently Asked Questions

 What do I need for equipment?

 As far as equipment, there are three types of matches we run, USPSA Action Pistol, Steel Challenge and Multi-Gun.
 The equipment requirements are different for each of those, with a lot of overlap.
 If you have a center-fire pistol, you can use that for ANY of the matches, and it’s the most common gun you’ll find at a match.
 Steel Challenge also allows Rimfire rifles and pistols (.22’s).
-For Multigun (3-gun) you need 3 guns, a Center-fire pistol or revolver, a shotgun (12 or 20 gauge) and a semi-auto rifle (.223 AR-15 would be most common).
+For Multigun (3-gun) you need 3 guns, a Center-fire pistol or revolver, a shotgun (12 or 20 gauge) and a semi-auto rifle (.223 AR-15 would be most common - or PCC).
 Recently there have been additions for Pistol-Caliber Carbines also, so if you have a 9mm rifle for example you can shoot that at any of the matches as well.
 For USPSA and Multigun, you’ll need a holster for your centerfire pistol, and extra magazines, plus magazine pouches to hold them on your belt.
 A common “competition” set up for USPSA is a special velcro 2-piece belt, with a holster and magazine pouches mounted to it.
-These are nice because they’re configurable and adjustable for different competitive divisions, etc.
+These are nice because they’re configurable and adjustable for different competitive divisions, etc. But for your first match, even just the "minimal" equipment will get the job done, if you need help deciding on anything equipment related just Contact Us.

 Do I need to join the USPSA to shoot the matches?